jck-18/gitlab-enagament/README.md

 ### 2. Topic Modeling with BERTopic

-Based on community questions and documentation needs, the project uses BERTopic, an advanced topic modeling technique that leverages BERT embeddings and clustering to identify coherent topics within the documentation corpus.
+Based on community questions and handbook needs, the project uses BERTopic, an advanced topic modeling technique that leverages BERT embeddings and clustering to identify coherent topics within the handbook corpus.
 This approach provides more semantically meaningful topics compared to traditional methods like LDA.

 Key steps:
 - Document preprocessing and tokenization